NVIDIA-AI-Blueprints/aiq-research-assistant/docs/evaluate.md

 ### Nemotron Model Naming

-**Important**: The Nemotron model name differs between NVIDIA Build and local deployments:
+**Important**: Both NVIDIA Build and local deployments use the same model name format:

 - **NVIDIA Build**: `nvidia/llama-3.3-nemotron-super-49b-v1.5` (with dots)
-- **Local Deployment**: `nvidia/llama-3-3-nemotron-super-49b-v1-5`
+- **Local Deployment**: `nvidia/llama-3.3-nemotron-super-49b-v1.5` (with dots)

-The configuration files in this project are set up for **local deployments** and use the underscore format.
-If you're using NVIDIA Build, update the model names to use dots instead of underscores.
+The configuration files in this project are set up for **local deployments** and use the dot format.
+Both hosted and local deployments should use `nvidia/llama-3.3-nemotron-super-49b-v1.5`.

 ## Available Evaluators